Working with food and beverage

 Tim Duret, the Director of Sustainable Technology at Veolia, featured on the latest episode of The Dairy Dialogue Podcast by the Dairy Reporter.

-Explore our Case Studies
+Explore our Case Studies regarding circular economy across the UK

 By inspiring partnership across the UK, Veolia is now at the forefront of innovation and delivering the circular economy.